newrelic/newrelic-quickstarts/README.md

 3. Copy the `_template` directory and its content to a new directory within the `packs` folder.
 Choose a name which identifies the purpose of your quickstart, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`

-4. In your new directory, you'll find the following folders: `dashboards`, `alerts`, `instrumentation`.
+4. In your new directory, you'll find the following folders: `dashboards` and `alerts` .
 Each folder contains a template or template directories that you can use to create entities for your quickstart.

-    For example, to add an existing dashboard to your quickstart, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
+- For example, to add an existing dashboard to your quickstart, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
 Next, create a screenshot of your dashboard, add it to `dashboards`, and give it the same name as your JSON file.

-    > **Note:** You can add multiple JSON files and screenshots to `dashboards`.
+- You can add multiple JSON files and screenshots to `dashboards`.
 Pair each screenshot with a JSON file by using the same file name.
 If you want multiple screenshots for a dashboard, add a number at the end of the file name.
 So, your `dashboards` folder might contain:

       - `rabbitmq.json`
       - `rabbitmq.png` or `rabbitmq.jpeg`
       - `rabbitmq01.png`
       - `rabbitmq02.png`

-    This process is similar for all other entity directories.
+- This process is similar for all other entity directories.
 Also, if you don't want to create entities for a given type, delete the corresponding directory.

 5. In your pack's root directory, you'll find a `config.yml` file where you can configure your quickstart.
 Refer to our [Contributing Guide](./CONTRIBUTING.md) for more details on quickstart configurations.